quantifyearth/littlejohn/README.md

 # littlejohn

-littlejohn is a small tool to let you run a simple command line tool in parallel.
+littlejohn is a small tool to let you run a simple command line tool in parallel driven by a CSV file - so great for data-science type tasks where you need to run a command many times, once per item in a data-set.

+## Usage

 If you have a command of the form:

 ```
 $ /bin/myprogram arg1 --arg2 foo --arg3 bar --arg4 wibble